 Fiona McSorley FCCT

-Fiona is the Education & Standards Lead and Vice Chair for The Collegiate Trust.
+Fiona is the Vice Chair of the Trust and Chair of the Learning & Quality Committee.
 She is a former senior leader in secondary schools, a Specialist Leader in Education for teacher training and NQT development, and Director of Teaching School.
 Fiona has a particular passion for developing teaching and leadership and was a founding member of the Chartered College of Teaching in February 2017, and is now a Fellow of the Chartered College of Teaching.

 Sylvia Moys MBE